dns-inspector/dns-inspector/dns-inspector/Localization/README.md

 DNS Inspector supports multiple languages through the code located here.

-Most of the text seen in the DNS Inspector application, such as labels on buttons and dialog messages, are localized strings which are loaded in from a dictionary at launch time.
+Nearly all the text seen in the DNS Inspector application, such as labels on buttons and dialog messages, are localized strings which reflect the language preference of the user.

-Items are mapped from a fixed key to the translated string.
-The key is typically the English translation, however it may be an identifier if the string is long, or the key is determined by a variable.
+Localization helps to ensure that more than just English-reading people can use and enjoy the app.

+## Translators Guide

+Thank you for your interest in translating DNS Inspector!
+We've prepared this guide to help ensure you have a smooth process localizing the app into your language.

+To translate the app, please:

+1. Review section 1 ("How Localization Works in DNS Inspector") below
+2. Download a copy the [English strings file](https://github.com/dns-inspector/dns-inspector/blob/app-store/dns-inspector/Localization/Strings/en.strings)
+3. Translate all the string values

+If you are not comfortable making code changes or using git, you may stop here and email your translated file to hello@dns-inspector.com and we will take care of the rest.
+Otherwise, you can:

+4. Fork this repo and add your translated file to `dns-inspector/Localization/Strings`.
+Name the file with your language's two-letter code, similar to the other files in that directory.
+5. Modify the `languages` and `languageNameMap` variables in `dns-inspector/Localization/lang.py`
+6. Run `lang.py` to update the localization source
+7. Submit a pull request with your changes

+## 1. How Localization Works in DNS Inspector

+Individual localized texts are known as a string.
+Each string has a fixed key that identifies it across languages.

+Typically these keys are the English translation, however, for long strings of text, a short descriptive name may be used instead.

+### 1.1.
+Variable Population

 Sometimes strings need to have variables inserted at specific locations within them.
 For example with `"Hello {name}"` we would need to replace `{name}` with a value.

-To identify a variable within a translated string you specify the index of that variable, for
-example: `"Hello {0}"`.
-In code, we pass an array of values that are populated into the string by their index.
-The order of the variables does not matter in the translated string, only that the index matches that of the array.
-For example, this is perfectly valid:
-`"My name is {1}, are you {0}?"`.
-Variables can be repeated multiple times.
+To accomplish this, we would use a string entry with a key of `Hello {name}` and a value of `Hello {0}`.

+In the key, we define a variable `{name}`.
+We use a short, single word to describe the variable to both help translates understand what will go there, as well as identify that value in code for programmers.

+In the value, we define the position of that variable with `{0}`.
+The number 0 is import here as it refers to the first parameter (`{name}`).
+The number is always one less, so `{0}`` refers to the first, `{1}` would refer to the second, so on.

-## Strings Files
+### 1.2.
+Strings Files

-DNS Inspector's localized strings are stored in so-called `.strings` files.
-These files contain one entry per line in the format of `key TAB value` (without spaces).
-Lines that begin with a `#` are ignored and can be used for comments.
-Values that contain line brakes should use literal `\n`.
+DNS Inspector's localized strings are stored in `.strings` files.
+These files contain one entry per line in the format of the key and value separated by the TAB character (\t).

+There's a few rules with strings files that you should know:

-The file should be alphabetically sorted by key.
+- The copyright and license at the top of the file is required and should not be changed.
+- Lines that begin with a `#` are ignored and can be used for comments.
+- If a string value must have a newline, instead use a literal `\n`.
+- Keys are case-insensitive, duplicate keys aren't allowed.

 English is the primary language, as that is the language best known by the developer.
 The English strings file is used as a reference for what strings needs to be present in the other string files.

-Keys that are in need of translation will have a preceding `TODO` comment above the entry.
+Keys that are in need of translation will have a preceding `#TODO` comment above the entry.
 Please remove this comment when the translation has been completed.

-As build time, these strings files are used to generate a Apple property list file, which is embedded in DNS Inspector.

-The header at the top of the strings file must be present, but you may wish to update the copyright year should that be incorrect.
+## 2. Compiling Localization

+An including python script `lang.py` is used to compile the localization of the app.
+This script:

+- Organizes the strings files
+ - Sorts the strings alphabetically by key
+ - Remove string entries no longer present
+ - Adds missing string entries with a TODO comment
+- Generates the `Localization.swift` source to be used in the app

+## 3. Using Localized Strings in Code

+The python script generates a swift source code file that provides the `Localize` class.
+This class contains a static function for each string entry.
+If the entry uses variables, those are passed through as parameters to the function.

-## Licensing
+## 4. Licensing

 While DNS Inspector is primarily a GPL3.0 product, localization strings are licensed using CC BY-SA 4.0 Attribution-ShareAlike 4.0 International.